genesis-community/blacksmith-genesis-kit/MANUAL.md

   since Forge manifests will rarely be in a position to anticipate your IaaS choices.

+### Rabbitmq Parameters

+- `emitter_skip_ssl_validation` - When `rabbitmq-autoscale` feature
+  is selected, assuming that your are using self signed certificates, you would like to set it to `true`.

+- `cf_skip_ssl_validation` - When `rabbitmq-autoscale` feature
+  is selected, assuming that your are using self signed certificates, you would like to set it to `true`.

 ## HTTP(S) Proxy Parameters

 - `http_proxy` - (Optional) URL of an HTTP proxy to use for any